 1. Set up Multiple Payment Channels

-Make bill payment easier for customers.
+Make bill payments easier for customers.
 Besides cash & check, accept credit card payments and electronic funds transfer (EFT).
 Consider auto-pay.
 Add an online payment form to your website.

 2. Automate Billing Processes

 Provide your delivery drivers or service techs with a card swiper.
-They are typically free from your bank and allow the option to quick pay or offer a discount for on-site payment.
+They are typically free from your bank and allow the option to quickly pay or offer a discount for on-site payment.

 3. Stick to the Plan